CoStar Group (NASDAQ:CSGP) Shares to Split on Monday, June 28th

-Shares of CoStar Group, Inc. (NASDAQ:CSGP) are going to split before the market opens on Monday, June 28th.
+CoStar Group, Inc. (NASDAQ:CSGP)’s stock is scheduled to split before the market opens on Monday, June 28th.
 The 10-1 split was announced on Monday, June 7th.
-The newly minted shares will be distributed to shareholders after the closing bell on Friday, June 25th.
+The newly minted shares will be issued to shareholders after the closing bell on Friday, June 25th.

-CoStar Group (NASDAQ:CSGP) last released its earnings results on Monday, April 26th.
-The technology company reported $0.28 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.24 by $0.04.
-The company had revenue of $457.70 million for the quarter, compared to analyst estimates of $453.75 million.
-CoStar Group had a net margin of 13.25% and a return on equity of 6.68%.
-During the same period in the prior year, the business earned $0.24 EPS.
-Equities research analysts forecast that CoStar Group will post 9.91 earnings per share for the current year.
+CoStar Group (NASDAQ:CSGP) last announced its earnings results on Monday, April 26th.
+The technology company reported $0.28 EPS for the quarter, topping the Zacks’ consensus estimate of $0.24 by $0.04.
+The firm had revenue of $457.70 million during the quarter, compared to analysts’ expectations of $453.75 million.
+CoStar Group had a return on equity of 6.68% and a net margin of 13.25%.
+During the same quarter in the previous year, the business earned $0.24 EPS.
+Sell-side analysts anticipate that CoStar Group will post 9.91 EPS for the current fiscal year.

 CoStar Group Company Profile